Jun Ebdane

-Hermogenes "Jun" Edejer Ebdane, Jr. (born December 30, 1948) is a Filipino politician and retired police officer with the rank of Director General.
+Hermogenes "Jun" Edejer Ebdane, Jr. (born December 30, 1948) is a Filipino engineer, politician and retired police officer with the rank of Director General.
 He has been the Governor of Zambales since 2019, and previously held this position from 2010 until 2016.
 He was also the Secretary of the Department of Public Works and Highways from 2005 to February 2007 and from July 2007 to 2009.

 He was a member of the Philippine Military Academy class of 1970, and has a Bachelor of Science in Civil Engineering (BSCE) from the Mapúa Institute of Technology.

 Police career

 In the Mid-1990s, Ebdane served as PNP-NCR director and the 9th Chief of the Philippine National Police from July 2002 to August 23, 2004.

 After the escape from jail of Islamic militant Fathur Rohman al-Ghozi on July 14, 2003, Ebdane stated he would be satisfied with any recovery, including "even if he is dead and torn to pieces".
 He went to view the body after Al-Ghozi was shot dead by police on October 13, 2003, saying the militant was killed in a brief gunfight after opening fire at a military checkpoint.
 One of the demands of the Oakwood mutiny on July 27, 2003, was the resignation of Ebdane as national police chief, but the mutiny was unsuccessful and short-lived.
 He was chief of the PNP during the Hello Garci scandal and admitted to providing a vehicle to Virgilio Garcillano, but only when Garcillano was still with the Commission on Elections.
 He said violence for the May 2004 election was lower than in previous years.